Governor Sisolak signs two crucial reforms securing major victory for Nevada

 How traffic warrants criminalize poverty in Nevada

-Nevada is dangerously reliant on fines and fees.
+Nevada is still dangerously reliant on fines and fees.

 Across Nevada, courts use the money they collect from administrative fees and surcharges to fund the justice system and other government services.
 These administrative fees are added on top of the cost of fines.
 In Nevada, a fine of $5 can come with a minimum fee of $30, making the lowest fine $35.
 In 2014, Nevada’s Supreme Court received more than half of its funding from fees.
 In 2016, the average administrative assessment (“fee”) was $57.